Steinstücken: Origin of the exclave

-Steinstücken is located on farmland that once belonged to the village of Wendisch Stahnsdorf, which had probably already been abandoned by the time it was mentioned in the list of villages, towns, and cities commissioned in 1375 by Emperor Charles IV.
+Steinstücken is located on former farmland that once belonged to the village of Wendisch Stahnsdorf, which had probably already been abandoned by the time it was mentioned in the list of villages, towns, and cities commissioned in 1375 by Emperor Charles IV.
 The exclave originated in 1787, when farmers of the nearby village of Stolpe acquired 151 acre of land outside of their municipality, which included part of the Potsdam Forest.
-A small settlement was established here in 1817 and was called Steinstücken after a piece of village land where rocks from the ice age had once been found.
+A small settlement was established there in 1817 and was called Steinstücken after a piece of village land where rocks from the ice age had once been found.
 In 1898 Stolpe joined the new rural community of Wannsee.
-When Wannsee became part of the Zehlendorf borough with the incorporation of "Greater Berlin" in 1920, Steinstücken (with the exception of the Potsdam Forest section) came with it, although it was not physically connected to the city.
-Until 1945 this fact was of little significance; daily life was oriented towards Babelsberg, a district of Potsdam, where Steinstücken is located.
+When Wannsee became part of the Zehlendorf borough with the incorporation of Greater Berlin in 1920, Steinstücken (with the exception of the Potsdam Forest section) was included, although it was not physically connected to the city.
+Until 1945 this fact was of little significance; daily life was oriented towards Babelsberg, an adjacent district of Potsdam.

 Cold War

-At the end of World War II in 1945, West Berlin's city boundary became the dividing line between the Soviet zone of Germany and the American, British and French sectors of Berlin.
+At the end of World War II in 1945, Berlin's city boundary became the dividing line between the Soviet zone of Germany and the American, British and French sectors of Berlin.
 For the first couple of years, the border still remained open.

 An escalation of the Cold War (the Berlin Blockade and the proclamation of two separate German states) turned Berlin's outer boundary into a part of the Iron Curtain, and thus Steinstücken into an island of West Berlin, itself an island, in East Germany.

 In 1951, the GDR attempted to annex Steinstücken by sending police and military forces into the exclave.
 After objection by the United States, they withdrew their forces a few days later.
-After this event, access of the inhabitants into surrounding East Germany was prohibited.
-From then on their only access to the outside world was through two East German checkpoints and a road of about 1 km length into West Berlin proper.
+After this event, the residents were no longer allowed access into East Germany; their only access to the outside world was through two East German checkpoints and a road of about 1 km length into the rest of West Berlin.
 For all their everyday activities (e.g. work, school, shopping, visits of friends and relatives) they had to pass these controls from then on.

 After the building of the Berlin Wall in 1961, Steinstücken became the focus of several escape attempts; as a tiny exclave within East German territory it was demarcated only by barbed wire barriers.
-After more than twenty East German border guards escaped to the west through Steinstücken, the communist regime in East Germany built a wall around Steinstücken to cut off this escape route.
+After more than twenty East German border guards escaped to the west through Steinstücken, the communist regime in East Germany fortified the wall around Steinstücken to cut off this escape route.

-Following a visit by Lucius D. Clay on September 21, 1961, by helicopter, a US military post was installed in the exclave.
+Following a helicopter visit by Lucius D. Clay on 21 September 1961, a US military post was installed in the exclave.
 Soldiers were regularly flown in by helicopter from then on.
 Today, a "helicopter memorial" commemorates these circumstances.